seanhogge/faraday-hot_mock/README.md

 _**This adapter is meant for Faraday usage in Rails, not for Faraday that's used in other frameworks or situations.**_

-## Usage
+## How It Works

+When a request is made, Faraday::HotMock checks for the presence of a file named `tmp/mocking-#{Rails.env}.txt`.
+If that file exists, HotMock is enabled.

+When HotMock is enabled, it looks for YAML files in `lib/faraday/mocks/#{Rails.env}`.
+Each YAML file can contain one or more mock definitions.

-Create YAML files in `lib/faraday/mocks/#{Rails.env}` - the name of the files doesn't matter, and you can nest them in subdirectories.
+For the YAML files in `lib/faraday/mocks/#{Rails.env}`, the name of the files don't matter, and you can nest them in subdirectories.

 This means that if you have a Staging environment, or a UAT environment along with a Demo and Development environment, you can mock each separately.